 In 2009, I created my personal Twitter and Instagram accounts, tweeting about the fringes of digital culture and posting items of a Ballardian nature.
 I curate an occasional Tumblr, Social Dead Zone, about virtual afterlives.

 In 2009, I graduated from Monash University with a PhD in cultural studies and comparative literature.
-My thesis was on the work of J.G.
+My thesis was on the work of renowned novelist J.G.
 Ballard.
-I subsequently taught in cultural studies, architecture and digital media and worked as a researcher at the major Melbourne universities.

-From 2005-10, I wrote a series of articles on film and architecture for Australian and international newspapers, websites and magazines.
-I was RealTime’s magazine’s in-house animation and short-film critic during this time.
+From 2005 to 2010, I wrote numerous articles on film and architecture for Australian and international newspapers, websites and magazines.
+I was RealTime’s magazine’s animation and short-film critic during that time.

-In 2002, I founded Sleepy Brain, an online magazine covering Melbourne’s artistic underground.
-Sleepy Brain has been archived by PANDORA, the National Library of Australia’s Web Archive, as an “Australian online electronic publication of national significance”.
+In 2002, I founded Sleepy Brain, an online magazine about Melbourne’s artistic underground.
+It’s been archived by the National Library of Australia’s Web Archive as an “online electronic publication of national significance”.

 That’s about it.

-Please contact me if you’d like to commission, collaborate or get in touch.
+Please contact me if you’d like to commission, collaborate or say hello.